bmancini55/building-lightning/src/chapter_1.md

 For a Linux system, it will be as an AppImage.
 You will need to grant executable rights to the file, then you can run the application.

+For Mac it will be a .dmg file that you will need to install.

+For Windows, it will be an .exe file that you can run.

 Once Polar is running, you can create a new network.
 Polar allows us to run many different networks with varying configurations.
 For this application we will start the network with 1 LND node, 1 c-lightning node, 1 Eclair, and 1 Bitcoin Core node.
-Provide a name for this network.
+Provide a name for this network and create it!

 ![Polar Network](images/ch1_polar_create.png)

-Start the network once it has been created.
+Next, start the network.
 Polar will launch Docker containers for each of the nodes in your network.
+This may take a few minutes for the nodes to come online.

 Polar also provides a few tools to allow us to easily perform common tasks.